 How to build checklists

-Checklists are created just like (step-based) flows, using the New Content button in Userflow.
-Just pick the new Checklist type here.
+Checklists can be created from the Checklists page found in the sidebar.
 Checklists work in general a lot like regular flows, in that they can have auto-start conditions, are published and show up in your app through Userflow.js (no extra installation required).

 You can add as many tasks as you want.
 Each task has a name, an optional subtitle, a completed condition and one or more actions.
 Example: Completed condition could be when users have created their first project in your app, and the action could be to start a tour showing the user how to do so.

 Once a checklist is triggered for a user, it appears in the lower right corner (by default).

 When a task is clicked, it’s actions, such as starting a flow or navigating to a page, are performed.
 If the user minimizes it, a launcher button (saying “Get started”) appears in the same corner, containing a circle with a number representing the number of tasks left to do.

 When the user completes a task, the checklist is automatically shown and its checkmark is checked with a cool animation and the progress bar in the top is automatically updated as users complete tasks.

 Completing a checklist task based on flow completion

 To mark checklist tasks as completed when users have seen or completed a flow, you can set the following condition:

 To ensure that a flow is considered completed, you also need to make sure that the flow itself has one or more completion steps toggled on.